nikkieke/dio_tutorial/README.md

 - Perform CRUD operations on the API.
 - Clean architecture promotes separation of concerns and maintainability.
 - Use of Dio library for making HTTP requests.
-- Use Riverpod for state management
+- Use Riverpod for state management.

 ## Requirements